Sonnerz/project03-practical-python/Testing.md

 in run.py.
 It helped me monitor the values as I tested the app in a browser to ensure the correct values were being set.

     ![Debug Panel](static/img/readme_images/debug_panel1.png)|
-*   As each major development was successful, I saved a copy of that run.py or html template to the previous_versions folder in the route of my project.
+*   When I wanted to try something new, I saved run.py to the previous_versions folder in the route of my project.
 I would continue to develop and refer back to the folder if I needed to quickly revert to or reference code from a previous version.
 *	Div’s had vibrant background colours so that the developer was easily able to identify them
-*	Each change was viewed in a chrome browser and tested using developer tools at full width resolution and using a variety of device emulators; Galaxy SIII, Galaxy 5, Laptop touch screen, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad.
+*	Each css or html update was viewed in a chrome browser and tested using developer tools at full width resolution and using a variety of device emulators; Galaxy SIII, Galaxy 5, Laptop touch screen, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad.
-*	Remote debugging using Android, Windows OS and Chrome Dev
-*   Tools was used to test each new functionality and new/updated page.
+*	Remote debugging using Android, Windows OS and Chrome Dev Tools was used to test each new functionality and new/updated page.

 [Top of page](#topofpage)